Mixing Family and Business for Delicious Results | Hedlin’s Family Farm

 Wonder Woman: Rose Lathrop

 Passionate, community-minded and up for a challenge, Huxley graduate Rose Lathrop has dedicated her career to sustainable planning and design.
 A former employee at Aiki Homes, which specializes in sustainable, green and co-housing development, Lathrop made a change in 2012 and became the Green Building and Smart Growth program manager at Sustainable Connections.
-She is also the executive director of the Northwest Washington Chapter of the…
+She is also the executive director of the…

 Coastal Encounters